 Welcome to Compass Rose Horizons.

-We offer expert proofreading, editing, book design, and transcription services.
+We offer expert proofreading, editing, book design, eBook conversion, and transcription services.

 Before the introduction of child labor laws, boys as young as five would stand on the street corners selling newspapers.
 Image courtesy US Library of Congress.